Empowering Users Through Self-Service: An Automation Revolution

 Consistency Challenge:

 The first hurdle we ran into was consistency.
 Without a way to consistently deliver the feature, we could not proceed.
-That meant that the rules of the feature needed to align with what backend logistics teams and systems could perform - and since the majority were run by partners, that meant aligning 1200 businesses to new fulfillment process criteria.
+That meant that the rules of the feature needed to align with what backend logistics teams and systems could perform - and since the majority were run by partners, that meant aligning 1,200 global merchant partners to new fulfillment criteria.

 Global merchant partners to align around order cancellation processing.